Saurabh-Singh-007/ULD-Visualizer/README.md

 ### 3. Total Number of Packages, ULDs, and Priority ULDs:
 The line after the ULD dimensions contains three integers:
+- Total cost (an integer value)
-- Total number of packages in the system.
+- Total number of packages packed in all ULDs
-- Total number of ULDs.
-- Number of priority ULDs (used for validation).
+- Number of ULDs with Priority Packages

 ### 4. Package Data:
+Next line contains the number of packages .
 The subsequent lines contain data about each package in the following format:

 ```txt